sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 Repo-updater tracks the state of repositories.
 It is responsible for automatically scheduling updates using gitserver.
+It is also responsible for synchronizing metadata between code hosts and external services.
 Services that desire updates or fetch communicate with repo-updater.
 ```